Saudi Arabia’s major exports and imports

 1. Vehicles

 Vehicles are one of Saudi Arabia’s major import commodities.
-In 2018, Saudi Arabia received 440,992 units of vehicle imports, despite a fall of 20.5% in vehicle imports.
-The KSA imports everything from four-wheelers that are practical for the desert to luxury sedans to drive around the country’s fabulous streets in style and special vehicles for the disabled members of society.
+In 2018, Saudi Arabia received 440,992 units of vehicle imports despite a fall of 20.5% in vehicle imports.
+The KSA imports everything from practical four-wheelers for the desert to luxury sedans to drive around the country’s fabulous streets in style and special vehicles for the disabled members of society.

 Read: What does buying a car in Saudi Arabia look like?